wlsf82/cv/partials/BOOKS.md

 # Books I read

+- Dynamic Flow - Applying system dynamics in the construction of digital products - by Celso Martins and Raphael Albino
 - The Programmer's Brain - What every programmer needs to know about cognition - by Felienne Hermans
 - The Coaching Habit - Say Less, Ask More & Change the Way You Lead Forever - by Michael Bungay Stanier
 - Talent Is Overrated - What Really Separates World-Class Performances from Everybody Else - by Geoff Colvin
 - A Philosophy of Software Design - by John Ousterhout
 - The Cathedral and the Bazaar - Musings on Linux and Open Source by an Accidental Revolutionary - by Eric S. Raymond
 - Kanban - Successful Evolutionary Change for Your Technology Business - by David J. Anderson
-- The Goal - A process of ongoing improvement - 30th anniversary edition - by Eliyahu M. Goldratt, and Jeff Cox
+- The Goal - A process of ongoing improvement - 30th-anniversary edition - by Eliyahu M. Goldratt and Jeff Cox
 - How to change the world - Change management 3.0 - by Jurgen Appelo
 - Getting Real - The smarter, faster, easier way to build a successful web application - from BaseCamp
-- The Lean startup - How constant innovation creates radically successful businesses - by Eric Ries
+- The Lean Startup - How Constant Innovation Creates Radically Successful Businesses - by Eric Ries
 - Dive Into Design Patterns - by Alexander Shvets
-- Continuous Delivery - Reliable software releases through build, test, and deployment automation - by Jez Humble, and David Farley
+- Continuous Delivery - Reliable software releases through build, test, and deployment automation - by Jez Humble and David Farley
-- The Phoenix Project - A novel about IT, DevOps and helping your business win - by Gene Kim, Kevin Behr, and George Spafford
+- The Phoenix Project - A novel about IT, DevOps, and helping your business win - by Gene Kim, Kevin Behr, and George Spafford
 - Extreme Programming - Embrace change - by Kent Beck
-- Extreme Programming - Practices for day to day agile software development, by Daniel Wild, Dionatan Moura, Guilherme Lacerda, and Rafael Helm
+- Extreme Programming - Practices for day-to-day agile software development, by Daniel Wild, Dionatan Moura, Guilherme Lacerda, and Rafael Helm
 - Building Software Teams - Ten best practices for effective software development - by Joost Vissers
 - Building Maintainable Software - Ten guidelines for future-proof code - by Joost Vissers
 - Composing Software - An explanation of functional programming and object composition in JavaScript - by Eric Elliott
 - Programming JavaScript Applications - Robust web architecture with Node, HTML5, and modern JS libraries, by Eric Elliott
-- Clean Code - A handbook of agile software craftsmanship - by Robert C. Martin
+- Clean Code - A handbook of Agile software craftsmanship - by Robert C. Martin
 - The Clean Coder - A code of conduct for professional programmers - by Robert C. Martin
 - Clean architecture - A craftsman's guide to software structure and design - by Robert C. Martin
 - Clean Agile - Back to Basics - by Robert C. Martin
 - Clean Craftsmanship - Disciplines, Standards, and Ethics - by Robert C. Martin
 - The Software Craftsman: Professionalism, Pragmatism, Pride - By Sandro Mancuso
-- The Mantra of Productivity - Improve your productivity using focus techniques and personal organisation - by Dionatan Moura
+- The Mantra of Productivity - Improve your productivity using focus techniques and personal organization - by Dionatan Moura
 - To The Point - A receipt for creating lean products - by Paulo Caroli
 - The Flip Manifesto - 16 counterintuitive ideas about motivation, innovation, and leadership - by Daniel H. Pink
 - Release It - Design and deploy production-ready software - by Michael T. Nygard
 - The DevOps handbook - How to create world-class agility, reliability, & security in technology organizations - by Gene Kim, Jez Humble, Patrick Debois & John Willis
 - Refactoring - Improve the design of existing code (first and second editions) - by Martin Fowler
-- Agile Testing - A practical guide for testers and agile teams - by Lisa Crispin, and Janet Gregory
+- Agile Testing - A practical guide for testers and Agile teams - by Lisa Crispin and Janet Gregory
 - Pride and Paradev - A collection of agile software testing contradictions - by Alister Scott
-- Leading Quality - How Great Leaders Deliver High Quality Software & Accelerate Growth - by Ronald Cummings-John & Owais Peer
+- Leading Quality - How Great Leaders Deliver High-Quality Software & Accelerate Growth - by Ronald Cummings-John & Owais Peer
 - The Road to Learn React - by Robin Wieruch
 - The Road to GraphQL - by Robin Wieruch **(in-progress)**
 - Lean Analytics - Use data to build a better startup faster - by Alistair Croll, and Benjamin Yoskovitz